WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Mage - Reworked.md

 /* INK BLOT STYLES */

   /* Root style for inkblots.
-Use alone, or together with one of the inkb lotstyle classes below.
+Use alone, or together with one of the ink blotstyle classes below.
 Essentially:
   <img url='{url}' class='inkblot inkblot-blue' />
   */
   .inkblot {